manujose94/Visualizador/README.md

 An example of an application with javascript and html, where it allows to select objects and gather data, also it generates and fills a table about all existing objects.

-This example project has been create from this [example](https://threejs.org/examples/misc_controls_orbit.html).
+This example project has been created from this [example](https://threejs.org/examples/misc_controls_orbit.html).

 three.js
 ========